lopes/logbook/content/2020-blogging-freedom-web.md

 +++
-title = "Blogging and the Freedom of the Web" date  = 2020-06-09 description = "Despite the rise of video tutorials, blogging remains a valuable platform for tech content sharing and personal growth."
+title = "Blogging and the Freedom of the Web" date  = 2020-06-09 description = "Blogging remains a valuable platform for tech content."

 [taxonomies]
 tags = ["blogging"]